Alternatives to Hashnode in 2026

 1. VeloCMS

 VeloCMS is a headless blog CMS built on Next.js 16 and PocketBase, designed as a modern replacement for platforms that cap your revenue model or lock you out of your own data.
-Where it fills Hashnode's gaps most directly: a native member paywall (readers pay you via Stripe, 0% platform fee), a TipTap editor with built-in Gemini slash commands, and an MIT-licensed self-hosted option that runs on a single Railway service.
+Where it fills Hashnode's gaps most directly: a native member paywall (readers pay you via Stripe, 0% platform fee), a TipTap editor with built-in Gemini slash commands, and a full data-export guarantee — every post, member, and settings blob leaves as JSON or CSV any time you want it.
 Custom domains are on every plan — not a paid upgrade.
 The managed SaaS starts at $9/month.
 If you're leaving Hashnode because you want to monetise or need a platform that serves a broader audience, VeloCMS addresses both directly.

 2. Ghost